2 years full-time

-This practical college course will develop your music production, sound engineering and DJ skills.
+This practical college course will develop your music production, and sound engineering skills.
 You’ll be taken through all the stages of production, from laying down your original sounds to mixing, mastering and marketing your final product.

 You’ll also get advice and guidance from industry professionals on how the music industry works, enabling you to get a head-start towards your chosen career.

 93% of students are satisfied with the course (QDP Student Survey Results 2019)